Skip to main content

 2430°C

-Single-fish 25L+ planted tanks, or experienced keepers building a betta-led setup with corydoras and snails.
+Best for: Single-fish 20L+ planted tanks, or experienced keepers building a betta-led setup after a live pair check for every mate.

 Top things that go wrong